dansc0de/cc-k8s/README.md

 - Create pod template labels `app: wordpress` and `tier: frontend` for the MySQL deployment.
   - Hint: Use the `labels` [field](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors) in the deployment.

-Verify that the WordPress deployment is running by running the following command:
+Create and Verify that the WordPress deployment is running by running the following command:

 ```bash
 # create the wordpress deployment